We create extraordinary aquatic travel adventures for people who love to swim.

 David Barra has focused on marathon distance events for the past few years, completing 7 marathons in 2010 (Maui Channel, Tampa Bay, MIMS, Catalina Channel, Boston Light, English Channel, and Ederle).
-In 2011, he and Rondi Davies co-directed and swam the 120 mile 8 Bridges Hudson River Swim.
-David has been a participating coach for Total Immersion open water camps for the past 6 years in Eleuthera, Kona, and St John.
-His blog can be found on the USMS forum.
-David lives in New York’s Mid-Hudson Valley and trains with the Shawangunk Masters at SUNY New Paltz, and with friends at Lake Minnewaska, the Hudson River, and CIBBOWS (Coney Island Open Water Swimmers).
+In 2011, he and Rondi Davies co-directed and swam the 120 mile 8 Bridges Hudson River Swim, which led their founding of New York Open Water.
+David spent many years as a participating coach for Total Immersion in Eleuthera, Kona, and St John.
+He lives in New York’s Mid-Hudson Valley and trains with the Shawangunk Masters at SUNY New Paltz, and with friends at Lake Minnewaska, the Hudson River, and CIBBOWS (Coney Island Open Water Swimmers).

 Simon Wignall is a native of Montreal, Canada.
 He relocated to Maine in 2005 and currently lives in Falmouth, with his wife, 2 sons and their funny dog, named Sully.
 He is the business manager at Southern Maine Pediatric Dentistry and enjoys most outdoor activities.
 Between the ages of 11 and 37, Simon spent only 4 years away from a pool deck.
 He has coached age group swimmers and served as the Head swimming coach for John Abbott College.
 Simon is an active member of Maine Masters swimming, and enjoys training in the ocean as well as in Maine’s lakes and rivers.
 He has raced in Hudson River (NYC), the Chesapeake Bay (MD), and most of Maine’s open water races.